Radmehrvf/NETWORKRAD/README.md

 - Integrated animations, validation, and dynamic states for polished interactions.

 ### Portfolio & Projects
-- Highlights the AI Chat Assistant, Automation Suite, and the NetworkRad platform itself.
+- Highlights the AI Chat Assistant, Automation Suite, and the RadiLinks platform itself.
 - Each project lists the tech stack, GitHub links, and optional live demos.

 ### Interactive Experience